DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/using_bom.md

 - Only install one USB connector (either the USB-B **or** USB-B-mini but **NOT** both).

 #### Legend of acronyms ####
-Some or all of these acronyms are used in the schematic documentation.
+Some of these acronyms are used in the schematic documentation.

 - **AAP**: *(**A**tmospheric **A**bsloute **P**ressure)*
   	- Used for normalisation of the MAP vs atmospheric pressure, this is considered optional.
 Choose this if you live in a mountainous area, or intend to visit such areas using your vehicle.
+Currently this is not supported on the Jaguar Revision A3 board, but may have a pad to connect the supporting circuitry to in a future revision.

 - **BDM**: *(**B**ackground **D**ebug **M**odule)*
 	- Used to program the Serial Monitor and for additional troubleshooting.